 Landing a job you want is critical to your career track.
-You have an idea of the type of path you want your professional ambitions to travel, and getting a perfect position now will only get you further in your plans faster.
+You have an idea of the type of path you want your professional ambitions to take, and getting a perfect position now will only get you further in your plans.

-Perhaps it has been a while since you went on a job interview, or maybe you are just starting and haven't had the experience yet.
+It may have been a while since you went on a job interview, or maybe you are just starting and haven't had the experience yet.
 Regardless of where you fall on the spectrum, preparing for your interview is something you should always do.
-No two jobs are the same and neither are interviews.
-Familiarize yourself with these five actionable steps you can take to get ready for any interview.
+No two jobs are the same, and neither are interviews.
+Familiarize yourself with these five actionable steps you can take to get ready for an interview.

 1. Know the Job Description

-While it may go without saying, you should spend quite some time reviewing the job description in advance.
-Knowing the posting can give you quite a bit of insight into the type of questions the employer may ask during the interview process.
-Through the description, you should have a good understanding of the kind of person they want for the job.
+While it goes without saying, you should review the job description in advance.
+Knowing the posting can give you insight into the type of questions the employer may ask during the interview process.
+Through the description, you should understand the kind of person they want for the job.
 Understanding this information in advance can help you come up with answers to some of the most likely job-specific questions they will ask.
-You can also glean keywords the employer is hoping candidates will utilize in their cover letter and ultimately interview.2.
+You can also glean keywords the employer hopes candidates will utilize in their cover letter and, interview.,2.
 Research the Company

 Prospective employers want to hire people who take an interest in their company.
-As such, you should do what you can to research the business before your interview.
-Start at the beginning and write down some key points about how, when and why the company was founded.
-Take a look at their past products or services and note how it has evolved over the years.
-Did they start off offering one type of product, but now offer an array?
+As such, you should research the business before your interview.
+Start at the beginning and write down some key points about how, when, and why the company was founded.
+Look at their past products or services and note how they have ve evolved over the years.
+Did they start offering one type of product but now offer an array?
 It is also critical to understand how the position you are applying for fits into the company model.3.
 Prepare a Sales Pitch

-It can often feel strange talking yourself up, but when applying for a job, you need to do just that.
-An interview is essentially a sales presentation where you are the focus.
+Talking yourself up can often feel strange, but when applying for a job, you need to do just that.
+An interview is a sales presentation where you are the focus.
 Put together a list in advance of your strengths.
-You can take the feedback of former employers, friends, family and teachers to get started.
-Make sure you can give examples of each of your strengths and correlate them to the job description and company history.
-Along with your strengths, you need to be aware of some of your weaknesses.
+You can take the feedback of former employers, friends, family, and teachers to get started.
+Make sure you can give examples of your strengths and correlate them to the job description and company history.
+You need to be aware of your weaknesses along with your strengths.
 A typical interview question about strengths is often followed up by those things you can improve upon.4.
 Formulate Answers to Common Questions

 - What do you like about the company